 Race conditions in Linux Kernel perf events

-We disclosed this vulnerability to the kernel security team through responsible disclosure.
+We disclosed this vulnerability to the kernel security team through responsible disclosure (CVE-2024-46713).
+The patch on the mailing list is visible here.

 We are publishing the vulnerability to demonstrate that it is fully exploitable and to ensure that the technical details are available.